mautic/developer-documentation-new/docs/rest_api/companies.rst

      - Name of the User that last modified the Company
    * - ``fields``
      - array
-     - Custom fields for the Company
+     - Custom Fields for the Company

 .. vale off